Susan VanNess, 38, enjoys a picnic with her family.

 Expanding Family as a Cancer Survivor

 Today, VanNess is one of many cancer survivors receiving ongoing treatment at Duke Women’s Cancer Care Raleigh.
-She’s on hormone therapy to prevent cancer from returning, sees her oncologist every six months, and is working with a surrogate to help her expand her family.
-“Hopefully by next summer, I’ll have another child.”
+She’s on hormone therapy to prevent cancer from returning and sees her oncologist every six months.
+"I now have a baby girl who is only a month old," she said.
+"She wouldn't be here if it wasn't for my doctor and the care team at Duke listening to me and tailoring my program."

 For Dr. Telloni, working with cancer patients like VanNess is the essence of why she does what she does.
 “One of the best things about my job is watching patients become survivors, especially young people like Susan.
 And it’s been amazing to see several of my patients have children.”